google-apis-rs/generator/README.md

 * **rust-fmt**
   * Definitely needed to get idiomatically looking code.
   * _OP_ didn't have it, it wasn't a real problem, but too much time was spent making things look pretty.
 With `rust-fmt`, templates can be optimized for maintainability, even if the output doesn't look great initially.

-* **Docker (optional)** ... maybe, but probably not :D
-  * For those who have none the above tooling but docker, it's easy to run something like `make interactive-docker-environment` and be dropped into shell that can run all tools and all make targets.
-  * It's usually good to document the entire toolchain that way.
-  * Can, and probably _should_ be used by CI to validate it works.
-  * given the simplicity of the toolchain above, I'd say it truly is optional.

 # Development Goals